Mekog: History

 During the 1920s, the company Koninklijke Nederlandsche Hoogovens en Staalfabrieken (KNHS) constructed a steelworks on the north bank of North Sea Canal near IJmuiden; the steel production process produced a number of auxiliary by-products including a variety of carbon and hydrogen based compounds from the production of coke from coal.
-Mekog was established in 1928 as a joint venture between KNHS and Bataafsche Petroleum Maatschappij (Shell) to use the hydrogen content of the coke oven gas to manufacture ammonia to make nitrogen based fertilizers.
+Mekog was established in 1928 as a joint venture between KNHS and Bataafse Petroleum Maatschappij to use the hydrogen content of the coke oven gas to manufacture ammonia to make nitrogen based fertilizers.
 Production began in September 1929.
 The plant was located in the southeast corner of the IJmuiden site.

 As initially built the process involved firstly washing the coke oven gas (~50% hydrogen, 25% methane, 15% nitrogen, 6% Carbon monoxide, 2% Carbon dioxide as main components) to remove benzene, tar and related compounds.
-The gas was then compressed (15atm) and washed again to remove CO_{2}, followed by refrigeration to -200°C which liquified the gas mixture with the exception of the hydrogen, which could then be separated and purified for the ammonia process.
-Syntheses of ammonia was carried out at 450°C at 80 atm using an iron cyanide catalyst (the Mont Cenis Process) – the ammonia was washed out and the unreacted recirculated into the reaction.
+The gas was then compressed (15atm) and washed again to remove CO_{2}, followed by refrigeration to -200 °C which liquified the gas mixture with the exception of the hydrogen, which could then be separated and purified for the ammonia process.
+Syntheses of ammonia was carried out at 450 °C at 80 atm using an iron cyanide catalyst (the Mont Cenis Process) – the ammonia was washed out and the unreacted recirculated into the reaction.
 The ammonia produced was reacted with dilute sulphuric acid to return Ammonium sulphate as the product; initially 200 ton per day was produced.
 At nitric acid plant opened in 1930, and a phosphoric acid plant briefly operated in the 1930s, but was uneconomic.
 In 1939, calcium ammonium nitrate production was started.